-* 1995-present the American Ceramics Society/Ceramics Monthly Magazine has featured Fowle’s sculptures in their publications numerous times.
+* The American Ceramics Society/Ceramics Monthly Magazine has featured Fowle’s sculptures in their publications numerous times.

-* 1997 Fowle’s ceramic sculpture is in the hardcover book Handbuilt Ceramics by Kathy Triplett published by Lark Books.
+* Fowle’s ceramic sculptures are highlighted the hardcover book Handbuilt Ceramics by Kathy Triplett published by Lark Books.

 The Smithsonian Museum, NASCAR and the Atlanta History Center selected Fowle’s sculpture for a traveling exhibition Speed and Spirit: NASCAR in America.
-(The exhibit was postponed due to the 9/11 crises)
+(The exhibit was postponed due to the 9/11 crisis)

 2004 Fowle traveled Internationally to Italy part of a Professional Development Art Study Group visiting Rome, Milan, Venice, Florence, Tuscany and Assisi.

 Fowle continued studies at the Savannah College of Art and Design at the Art Educators Forum in Savannah, Ga.In the summer of 2004, 05,12,14,15,16,17 & 18.
 (Focus of studies: Drawing, Metal Fabrication/Jewelry, Illustration, Animation, Scientific Illustration, Character Design and Ceramics.)